alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 ### Add Rails app to GOV.UK Docker

 Add the Rails app to GOV.UK Docker so the Rails app can be run locally.
-See this [example pull request](https://github.com/alphagov/govuk-docker/pull/465) for more information.
+See this [example GOV.UK Docker pull request](https://github.com/alphagov/govuk-docker/pull/465) for more information.